-The official language for the Congress is English.
+The official language for the Conference is English.

 Passport and Immigration (VISA)

 All visitors to Australia must have a valid visa to travel to and enter Australia.
-Welcome letters can be requested following completion of Programme registration by emailing the Congress Managers.
+A Welcome Letter will be attached to your registration confirmation email following the completion of registration.
 For visa information please refer to the website of the Department of Home Affairs.

 Please note – it is strongly recommended that Australian visa applications are lodged at least two months prior to departure from your point of origin.

-The Congress Hosts and Congress Managers may arrange for photography onsite throughout the event.
-The images may be used for post-Congress reports, case studies, marketing collateral and supplied to industry media if requested.
+The Conference Hosts and Conference Managers may arrange for photography onsite throughout the event.
+The images may be used for post-Conference reports, case studies, marketing collateral and supplied to industry media if requested.
 If you do not wish for your photo to be taken, please inform the photographer and move out of camera range.

 Planning your Travel

-Because of time changes and jet lag we suggest you arrive in Australia a few days prior to the commencement of the Congress.
-This will enable you to relax and familiarise yourself with your hotel and its surrounds before the start of the Congress.
+Because of time changes and jet lag we suggest you arrive in Australia a few days prior to the commencement of the Conference.
+This will enable you to relax and familiarise yourself with your hotel and its surrounds before the start of the Conference.